-Long Hours of Sitting, Standing, and Walking – When there is sciatic nerve pain, the person has difficulty in walking, sitting, and performing day-to-day activities.
+Extended Hours of Sitting, Standing, and Walking – When there is sciatic nerve pain, the person has difficulty walking, sitting, and performing day-to-day activities.

-The main sign of sciatic nerve damage allows or involves pain only on one side of the body.
+One of the main signs of sciatica involves pain only on one side of the body.
 The pain is said to be intense and needs immediate attention.

 The main areas affected by Sciatica nerve pain are:

-It is quite rare when sciatica nerve pain needs immediate emergency attention.
-Though, the medical emergency is needed when:
+It is pretty rare when sciatica nerve pain needs immediate emergency attention.
+Though, a medical emergency is necessary when:

-Contact specialists at Padda Institute, if the pain is severe and lasts for a long time.
+Contact specialists at Padda Institute to get relief from severe Sciatica pain that lasts for a long time.

 The most common causes of pain in the sciatic nerve are as follows: